Skip to content

 Since the documentary Blackfish (which can be seen on Netflix) has been released the visitor numbers in SeaWorld have declined.
 I am happy with that, but the only solution is for it to close down.
 Zoos, dolphinaria’s, circuses, they should all close down.
 One thing is for sure: I will never set food in a SeaWorld or any other dolphinaria.
 If you see me there, I am protesting against it from the outside.

-Read more about Blackfish here.
+Read more about Blackfish on Wikipedia.

 Yours sincerely,